French Golden Cream Apple Pie Recipe

 - The pie crust can be made a substantial period of time beforehand if desired.
 Combine together the flour, salt, butter, and 2 tablespoons of sugar in a food mill or blender, and combine until it forms loose crumbs.
 Then add in the ice water and white wine, and mix further until it is a smooth mixture but doesn't form a ball.

 - Retire this from the food maker and refrigerate it for 1 hour, covered with plastic wrap.
-After one hour, either roll it out with a rolling pin, or place it directly into the 10 inch pie dish and mold it to fit.
+After 1 hour, either roll it out with a rolling pin, or place it directly into the 10-inch pie dish and mold it to fit.
 After it is in the pie dish, refrigerate it for 20 minutes.
 Pierce the crust with a fork to allow air bubbles to escape while cooking.
 Then place it into the oven, preheated at 375°F, for 20 minutes, with the pie dish covered with tightly applied foil, so that it does not burn.
 After 10 minutes, remove the tin foil, and bake for 10 minutes more at the same temperature.
-After it is removed from the oven allow it to cool.
-At this stage it will be ready for use or can be refrigerated for future utility.
+After it is removed from the oven, allow it to cool.
+At this stage, it will be ready for use or can be refrigerated for future utility.